wfro/open-state-colorado/README.md

 #### Want:

-- Web interface for viewing bills that have been selected for a user
+- Web interface for viewing bills that have been bookmarked for a user
 - Show legislators by district
+- Users can view individual legislators with contact information
+- Users can email legislators via modal

-#### "Ship is actively sinking protocol":
+#### "Ship is actively sinking" protocol:

 - Bill information in the notification itself is the priority
-- If this is behind, ditch sponsors/contact info in bill
+- If this is behind, ditch sponsors/contact info in bill until next iteration

 ## 10/6 - Generate bills for users